KwanWaiPang/Awesome-VLN/README.md

   </h1>
 </p>

-This repository contains a curated list of resources addressing the VLN (Visual Language Navigation), including visual grounding, spatial reasoning, exploration, Learning-based Navigation, etc.
+This repository contains a curated list of resources addressing the VLN (Visual Language Navigation).

 If you find some ignored papers, **feel free to [*create pull requests*](https://github.com/KwanWaiPang/Awesome-Transformer-based-SLAM/blob/pdf/How-to-PR.md), or [*open issues*](https://github.com/KwanWaiPang/Awesome-VLN/issues/new)**.